Back to Home

 Core Packet Stack

-These pages already cover the full packet logic.
-Use them as the base set before making school-specific copies.
+These pages already cover the full packet logic I am using.
+I treat them as the base set before making school-specific copies.

-The working truth source for Michael Nam.
-This is where known facts, missing fields, and older unverified claims are separated cleanly.
+This is my working source of truth.
+It is where I separate known facts, missing fields, and older unverified claims cleanly.

-• Shows what still needs confirmation before live use
+• Shows what I still need to confirm before live use

-• Protects the packet from mixing fact and draft material
+• Protects my packet from mixing fact and draft material

 Country Guide

-The application landscape layer.
-It explains which countries are affordability anchors and which only remain viable with strong scholarship results.
+This is my application-landscape layer.
+It explains which countries are affordability anchors and which ones only stay viable with strong scholarship results.

 • Austria and Germany remain the low-fee baseline

-• Finland and Hong Kong stay in the stack for scholarship upside
+• Finland, Hong Kong, and Belgium stay in the stack for scholarship upside

 • France stays conditional unless funding or budget fit is clear